TP-Link VIGI Cameras Ultimate Guide Part 1 - NVR IPCAMERA SECURITY

 4. You could also use ONVIF standards to add the VIGI camera with its username/password and IP address.

-Apart from the VIGI app, VIGI cameras can work with other third-party to use and manage your VIGI camera.
+Apart from the VIGI app, VIGI cameras can work with other third-party software to use and manage your VIGI camera.

 Note: Before you start, make sure the computer and your camera are connecting to the same network.